myano/sophia/README.rst

 License
 -------

-`sophia` is licensed under the `Eiffel Forum License version 2 <https://www.gnu.org/licenses/eiffel-forum-license-2.html>`_.
+`sophia` is licensed under the `GNU GPL License version 3 <http://www.gnu.org/licenses/gpl-3.0.html>
 A fully copy of the license can be found in the LICENSE file.